 QEP Global Quality Equity

-QEP Global Quality Equity targets a long-run return of +3% per annum (gross of fees) above global indices such as the MSCI All Country World Index** (net dividends reinvested) over a full economic cycle.
+QEP Global Quality targets a long-run return of +3% per annum (gross of fees) above global indices such as the MSCI All Country World Index** (net dividends reinvested) over a full economic cycle.

-QEP Global Quality Equity is an active, index-unconstrained strategy seeking to deliver higher long-run returns with lower risk than the wider market.
+QEP Global Quality is an active, index-unconstrained strategy seeking to deliver higher long-run returns with lower risk than the wider market.
 Analyzing a universe of over 5,000 stocks, the team uses a bottom-up process to construct a highly diversified portfolio of over 400 stocks.

-QEP Global Quality Equity aims to offer investors a more stable form of growth investing, focused on trying to identify companies with high quality attributes while avoiding thematic stocks which we believe carry a higher risk of disappointment.
+QEP Global Quality aims to offer investors a more stable form of growth investing, focused on trying to identify companies with high quality attributes while avoiding thematic stocks which we believe carry a higher risk of disappointment.

 The QEP team have been managing global equity portfolios since 2000.
 They use an investment philosophy that is based upon combining fundamental data and well-researched behavioral insights, placing considerable emphasis on portfolio construction and genuine diversification of risk.